-Gel manicures have been helpful in maintaining polished nails for long periods of time (though, of course, the manicure has its issues, too), but once one nail chips or peels, it’s usually less than 24 hours before I’ve peeled them all off.
+Gel manicures have been helpful in maintaining polished nails for long periods of time (though, of course, gel has its issues, too), but once one nail chips or peels, it’s usually less than 24 hours before I’ve peeled them all off.
 The only thing that has helped me in the long-run?
 Acrylic nails.
 They’re nearly impossible to mess up and last for much, much longer than a gel manicure on a natural nail.
 If done incorrectly, though, acrylics can potentially expose you to a variety of chemicals.
 What’s more, the risk of exposure to chemicals even exists with perfectly done acrylics, and the process is never particularly cheap.
-Given all of this, I started to limit getting acrylic nails to a once-a-year treat.
+Given all of this, I started to limit acrylic nails to a once-a-year treat.
 Even then, though, sometimes I would leave the salon thinking the nails looked unnatural or too long.

 Meet the Expert

 Polygel is a nail enhancement best described as a hybrid formula that combines the durability of acrylic nails and the elasticity application of gel nails, Aaron explains.
 The process and the materials used in the manicure, though, are actually quite different.

 Polygel, which is sold in a tube much like toothpaste, is a mixture of acrylic powder and clear gel, says Aaron.
 Polygel also has a putty-like consistency and is extremely easy to apply and shape, Lim adds.

 In Gonzalez-Longstaff's opinion, Polygel is a leading nail enhancement on the market: "It offers the nail professional the time and space to really deliver on sculpting and constructing the most architecturally structured nail," she says.